The Self Love Habits No One Talks About

 3. They Protect Their Energy Without Apologising

-They say no — cleanly, without elaborate explanations or guilt.
+They say no — without elaborate explanations, without guilt that lasts for days.
 They leave conversations that diminish them.
-They choose environments that nourish them.
+They choose environments that actually nourish them.

 Every time you say yes to something that doesn't serve you, you are saying no to something that does.
 Choose carefully.